bjoernQ/thinr/README.md

 Anything in "inBackground" will be executing on a background thread.

 Anything in "onMain" will be executing when - and only when - the component is in a state that is fine for accessing the component.
-Image that "inBackground" can be any time consuming blocking operation accessing the network and hitting the filesystem.
+Imagine that "inBackground" can be any time consuming blocking operation accessing the network and hitting the filesystem.

 It's a beautiful replacement for AsyncTask (which it internally uses) when using Java 8.

 You can also use it with Java 7 but Java 8 will make your experience much more exciting.

-Currently the support for Java 8 is limited to using Jack (see http://developer.android.com/preview/j8-jack.html ) but for sure the complete to0lchain will support Java 8 sooner or later.
+Currently the support for Java 8 is limited to using Jack (see http://developer.android.com/preview/j8-jack.html ) but for sure the complete toolchain will support Java 8 sooner or later.

 If you still don't know what this will do for you have a look at other approaches making AsyncTask work (right) for you.